Sant720/sandwich/content/docs/sandwich/core-principles.md

 ## Bread treatment

 Bread is both the foundation and the frame of a sandwich.
 It dictates structure, moisture control, chew, and the first impression of each bite.
-As a general guideline, bread should make up **about one-quarter of the total sandwich volume**—substantial enough to hold everything together, but not so dominant that it overshadows the filling or makes the sandwich difficult to eat.

 > [!NOTE]
-> Balancing bread volume ensures the filling stands out while maintaining structural stability and comfort while biting.
+> #### Adjust based on your preferences
+> Bread treatment should be adjusted based on your taste and preferences.
+These guidelines are only starting points to help you understand how different bread treatments can influence you overall eating experience.

 ### Choosing the right bread